 • Diabetes: The risk of diabetes increases with weight gain.
 If you have diabetes, it can cause numbness and tingling in your feet, which is due to nerve damage from a lack of blood flow to your feet, called peripheral neuropathy.
 Because you lose feeling in your feet, small cuts can go unnoticed and develop into a serious infection.
 These infections can cause diabetic ulcers, which left untreated, can result in a serious problem that may require amputation of the foot.

 Foot pain and being overweight is a vicious cycle, because if your feet hurt, exercising can be extremely difficult.
 If you can’t exercise, then losing weight becomes a much tougher battle.
 To combat foot problems triggered by weight gain, ease into a low-impact activity that doesn’t require you to place pressure on your foot, such as water aerobics.
 Always start any new workout routine slowly.
 Work with your physician to find healthy ways to modify your diet, and let us help you find most supportive footwear for your feet.

 The first step in reclaiming your pain-free life and working towards a healthy weight is treating your foot pain, so you can get back on your feet.
-By working with your healthcare team and our experts at Innovate Comfort Shoes, you can find the right fit for your feet, regardless of size and width, to help you get moving again.
+By working with your healthcare team and the Personal Fitting Specialists at ICS, you can find the right fit for your feet, regardless of size and width, to help you get moving again.